idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

     - The windows layout
     - Various color settings (found in View > Colors)
 - Billing information (applied rate for Statistics)
+- "Replace punctuation characters" and "Replace characters at source transfer" options

 To find out exactly what information is being stored in a project template, just create a project template in the Dashboard and open the resulting XML file with a text editor.
 Each line which includes <code>entry key="" value=""</code> represents a setting.
 There is no need to manually edit the XML files to use the templates feature.